-The most common approach for audio and video streaming is the usage of RTP3 over UDP as transport protocols.
+The most common approach for audio and video streaming is the usage of RTP4 over UDP as transport protocols.
 It is well known that this approach lacks an appropriate congestion control mechanism and might cause problems like congestion collapse if the amount of audio and video streams further increases.
 That is exactly why different variations of TCP-friendly protocols have been developed that should avoid the occurrence of such problems in the best-effort Internet.
 As mentioned before TFRC is one of these protocols and in Section 3.1 we already stated why we favor it as a protocol for streaming environments.
 Another advantage is that the TFRC mechanisms can be integrated into the RTP protocol and thus the introduction of a completely new protocol in the streaming protocol suite is not necessary.
 This integration has the additional benefit that no modifications to UDP must be made and therefore possible kernel modifications can be avoided.
-To enable TFRC functionality in RTP some new header informations are needed (see Figure 9) and part of the overall protocol behavior must be changed.
-Fortunately two of the additionally needed header fields are already contained in the RTP header, sequence number and time stamp, respectively.
-The additional fields shown in Figure 9 must be put in the RTCP receiver reports.
+To enable TFRC functionality in RTP some new header informations are needed (see Figure 8) and part of the overall protocol behavior must be changed.
+Fortunately two of the additionally needed header fields are already contained in the RTP extension header.
+The receiver reports needed by TFRC can be transported by the application specific information in the RTCP receiver reports.
 The frequency of RTCP receiver reports must be highly increased since TFRC requires to send these reports every RTT.
 Since we envision only unicast transmission so far in our architecture the higher amount of reports should neither restrict the raw data transmission nor cause an ACK implosion.